euzeir/euportof/README.md

 # euportof
-Portfolio website created in Python and Flask basically for test and learn purposes
+Portfolio website created in Python and Flask basically for test and learn purposes.